Healthy Recipes Blog

 Honey-Roasted Nuts

-I flavor these nuts with smoked paprika and sea salt.
-The combination of honey and these seasonings results in a wonderful flavor combination - salty, smoky, and sweet (but not too sweet).
+I season these honey-roasted nuts with smoked paprika and sea salt to create a lovely flavor combination - salty, smoky, and sweet.

 Ingredients

-• Honey: I like to use the real thing since I only use a small amount.
-But you can try a sugar-free alternative if you wish.
+• Honey: I like to use real honey, since I only use a small amount.

 • Smoked paprika: Not regular paprika.
 The idea is to add a subtle smoky flavor to the nuts.
 It may sound suspicious, but it works!

-• Sea salt: Kosher salt works too, but I don't recommend using ultra-fine table salt in this recipe.
+• Sea salt: Kosher salt works too, but I don't recommend using ultra-fine table salt.

 Instructions

-It's important to roast the nuts in a slow oven - 300 degrees F is good.
+It's important to roast the nuts in a slow oven.
+300°F is a good temperature.
 Don't be tempted to crank up the oven's temperature - the nuts won't roast as evenly, and they might even burn.

 What nuts should I use?